oercamp/oercamp-pretalx/README.md

 Basically, pretalx uses a built & compressed version of this editor at ``src/pretalx/static/agenda/js/pretalx-schedule.js`` .
 So to make changes you should dit the pretalx-schedule repository, and then there is a command that builds and copies the code over to pretalx.

-### Running Pretalx-Schedule-Editor
+### Running Pretalx-Schedule-Editor (Backend)

 This is only for developing (DEBUG = true):

-There is a module called "predalx-schedule-editor".
+There is a module called "predalx-schedule-editor" (not same as pretalx-schedule).
 It needs a running vite-server in develop-mode to function.
 To use the schedule-editor, you need to run ``src/pretalx/frontend/schedule-editor$ npm run build`` and then start the server with ``src/pretalx/frontend/schedule-editor$ npm start``